adaszko/complgen/README.md

 ## Value Proposition

-`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, concise grammar.
+`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, concise BNF-like grammar.
 It's inspired by [compleat](https://github.com/mbrubeck/compleat/) but instead of requiring for the `compleat` executable to be available at completion time, it compiles the grammar down to a standalone shell script that can be distributed on its own.
-If you're an author of a CLI tool, you can for instance generate completion scripts for your command line tool on CI, and package them along with your command line tool.
+If you're an author of a CLI tool, you can generate shell scripts for your command line tool on CI, and package them along with your command line tool.
 No additional software needs to be installed in order to use those custom completions.

 ## Demo